alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 [Neural Networks by R.Rojas] and more lucid explanation here [perceptron-learning-algorithm]

+## The Problem with the Perceptron Network

+The Perceptron network needs the input feature set to be linearly seperable.
+However all problems do not have their feature set which is linearly seperable.
+So this is a constraint of this system.

+The fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.

+ ![linearseperable]

 ## Contents

 - Chapter 1: [The simplest Neural Network - Perceptron using Vectors and Dot Products](1_vectors_dot_product_and_perceptron.md)